13 Case Studies on Business Blogging and Long-Term Profitability

 Just because blogging is a long term strategy doesn't mean you can't jump the gun a little bit.
 Tresnic Media proved this with its surge of content in a strategy similar to the aforementioned HuffPo strategy.
 They didn't publish a new post every minute, though; they published two new posts per day for five weeks.
 This totaled up to 50 new blog posts, aimed at creating deep and useful content in their niche.

-Traffic Increase from Blogging
+Traffic Increase From Blogging

 Rather than just posting content, they made sure to share it as well.
 Facebook and Twitter were the primary targets, with Google+ in there as well, though you can't use that site anymore.
 During their experimental period, they saw significant growth in search volume, search rankings, and traffic.
 In fact, in just eight weeks, they increased their web traffic by 1,000% - not bad for only 50 blog articles.
 Our clients have seen similar numbers.